killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 "Lorem ipsum".find(char::is_whitespace);
 ```

-### Session types

-Basically: Encode a state machine in the type system.
-Each state is a different type and implements different methods.
-There's even a [paper](http://munksgaard.me/laumann-munksgaard-larsen.pdf) on it.

 ### Builder pattern

-Make it easier to make complex API calls by chaining several smaller methods together.
-Works nicely with session types.
+You can make it easier to make complex API calls by chaining several smaller methods together.
+This works nicely with session types (see below).
+The [`derive_builder`](https://crates.io/crates/derive_builder) crate can be used to automatically generate (simpler) builders for custom structs.

 #### Example: [`std::fs::OpenOptions`](https://doc.rust-lang.org/std/fs/struct.OpenOptions.html)